September 29, 20163 min read

 Successful B2B SEO campaigns tie leads to organic search traffic, thereby giving you evidence of the return on your SEO investment.

 Step 2: Research, Research, Research

 An understanding of how your users search for your products or services will inform your SEO strategy.
 Keyword research and user interviews lead to that understanding.

 Interviewing current customers and prospects – that is, qualitative research -- will give you an idea of how customers find you.
 Just ask: How did you find our website?
 What words or phrases did you enter into Google Search?
 Did you use any other resources to find us, or only Google?
 What made you select us over our competitors?

 Keyword research yields quantifiable data about the types of keywords people enter into Google and other search engines and about how frequently people search for your products and services.
 Keyword research gives you the exact phrases and words that people use in specific geographic locations.
 Many tools, including Google’s Keyword Planner, WordStream, and SEM Rush can help in keyword research.

 Step 3: Build your Content to Match Keywords

 Now that you know how people are searching, develop content on your website that answers their queries.
 Authoritative, relevant content is the key to a successful B2B search engine marketing campaign.
 The more content you develop, the more likely that Google will see you as an authority in your space and rank your website higher in search results.
-Read more about how to develop content for SEO.

 Step 4: Optimize your Meta Data